×

 Using build volumes

-You can mount build volumes to give running builds access to information that you don’t want to persist in the output container image.
+You can mount build volumes to give running builds access to information that you do not want to persist in the output container image.

 Build volumes provide sensitive information, such as repository credentials, that the build environment or configuration only needs at build time.
 Build volumes are different from build inputs, whose data can persist in the output container image.